Black Heritage Trail® Walking Tours

 century African American community.

-Guided walking tours are offered by the
+Guided walking tours are offered three times per day by our partners at the

 contact the museum.